AfeesAshraf/Car_Price_Prediction_Capstone_Project/README.md

 C. Two PDF Files detailing the questions can also be found with repository.

-D. The Project report are also uploaded
+D. The Project reports are also uploaded